kdserra/Mouse-Bounder/README.md

 3. Select a Process
 4. Press the "Bound" button
 5. Done!
-6. When you are finshed, press the "Unbound" button.
+6. When you are finished, press the "Unbound" button.

 The refresh button will update the process list.